ddo658/thiev-detector/README.md

 INSTALLATION:
-First if we look at the pir motion sensor there are 3 pins on it 1.OUTPUT
+a)First if we look at the pir motion sensor there are 3 pins on it 1.OUTPUT
 2.GND
 3.VCC